Garinelli/AlchemyLite/docs/source/async CRUD operations.rst

-sync CRUD operations
+async CRUD operations
 ====================

 The library supports both synchronous and asynchronous database queries.
-This section will show you how to work with the synchronous option.
+This section will show you how to work with the asynchronous option.

 First, you need to create a config to make queries.

 .. code-block:: python

-    from alchemylite.sync import SyncConfig
+    from alchemylite.async_ import AsyncConfig

-    config = SyncConfig(
+    config = AsyncConfig(
         db_host="your_host",
         db_port="your_port",
         db_user="your_user",